IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 	- Extremely dependent on Kevara continuing to buy saltwood, only so it can buy back the goods it is not able to purchase overseas itself
 - Less of food supply is now home grown (fishing/sea grass) both bc of Kevaran imports + environmental disruption from saltwood harvesting
 - Why doesn't Kevara just take Avizallo by force? they're reluctant bc it would most likely mean a siege, and Fray-tides make a long siege difficult
-	- Kevara would win; they just haven't judged it worth it
+	- Kevara would win; they just haven't judged it worth it.
+Also fear of Langksara
+- Social impacts
+	- seagrass, fisheries disrupted by kevaran ships
+	- black market for stone, stealing blocks off of buildings to build?
+Gandras' mansion used stolen blocks
+	- buildings on la sul taken for kevara use?
+	- crowded tenements, peeling paint - most ppl work as part of saltwood industry
+	- saltwood trees pull fertilizer from fisheries
+	- food - only richest can buy imported fruits, veg, meat.
+Others eat imported grain, home grown seagrass, sometimes fish
+	- bird poaching for pets on the mainland

 # The Court of Birds